elba7r/system-v9/erpnext/docs/user/manual/en/accounts/articles/manage-foreign-exchange-difference.md

 # Manage Foreign Exchange Difference

-In ERPNext, you can create transactions in the foriegn currency as well.
+In Revalue ERP, you can create transactions in the foriegn currency as well.
 When creating transaction in the foreign currency, system updates current exchanage rate with respect to customer/supplier's currency and base currency on your Company.
 Since Exchange Rate is always flucuating, on might receive payment from the client on exchange rate different from one mentioned in the Sales/Purchase Invoice.
 Following is the intruction on how to manage different amount avail in payment entry due to exchange rate change.

 #### Add Expense Account